 Guidelines for Practicums.
-Students in programs such as MAT or MA in Reading which require certification endorsements must take a practicum in accordance with these guidelines:
+Students in the MAT program which requires certification endorsements must take a practicum in accordance with these guidelines:

-- Students should take the practicum experience toward the end of their program after completing all required prerequisites. - Students must submit an application to the Certification, Screening, and Petitions Committee before January 31 to be eligible to take the practicum experience the next academic year. - The director of student teaching makes all arrangements for placement in schools.
+- Students should take the practicum experience toward the end of their program after completing all required prerequisites. - Students must submit an application to the Certification,

-Students must make a pre-practicum visit to the school before placement is finalized.
+- Screening, and Petitions Committee before January 31 to be eligible to take the practicum experience the next academic year. - The director of student teaching makes all arrangements for placement in schools. - Students must make a pre-practicum visit to the school before placement is finalized.